Meet the animals

 The Amazon milk frog releases a milky-substance through its skin when feeling threatened, hence their name!
 This makes their taste unpleasant to predators and less likely to be eaten.

-Climb up to the roof of the forest and get a bird’s eye view of what life is like suspended 20 metres above the rainforest floor.
+Climb up to the roof of the forest and get a bird's eye view of what life is like suspended 20 meters above the rainforest floor.

 The Pygmy Marmoset is the world's smallest monkey, their long toes and claws allow them to cling to branches making them excellent at climbing.